Fitting High-Dimensional Interaction Models with Error Control

+to be the total number of rejections and false rejections in the $l$ sequential tests, respectively.

-\end{defn} In some respects, FDR is preferable to mFDR because it controls a property of a \emph{realized} distribution.
-The ratio $V(m)/R(m)$, while not observed, is the realized proportion of false rejections in a given use of a procedure.
+Our method controls the marginal false discovery rate (mFDR) which is similar to the more common false discovery rate (FDR): \begin{defn}[Measures of the Proportion of False Discoveries] \end{defn} In some respects, FDR is preferable to mFDR because it controls a property of a \emph{realized} distribution.
+While not observed, the ratio $V(l)/R(l)$ is the realized proportion of false rejections.
 FDR controls the expectation of this quantity.
-In contrast, $\E(V(m))/\E(R(m))$ is not a property of the distribution of the proportion of false rejections.
-That being said, FDR and mFDR behave similarly in practice and mFDR yields a powerful and flexible martingale \citep{FosterS08}.
+In contrast, mFDR is not a property of the distribution of $V(l)/R(l)$.
+That being said, FDR and mFDR behave nearly identically in practice, and mFDR yields a powerful and flexible martingale \citep{FosterS08}.